 Spending at least $45 will also earn you free shipping from Lowe’s.
 Lowe’s also will deliver large appliances for free if you live within 75 miles of a brick-and-mortar store.
 They’ll also haul away your old appliance.

-You’ll get Home Depot free shipping on all orders over $45 with two-day delivery.
+You’ll get Home Depot free shipping on all orders over $45 with 2-day delivery.
 Home Depot also provides free standard delivery and installation on all appliances $396 and more.

 Home Depot will take care of your old appliance, but they just ask that you unplug and disconnect it prior to their arrival.
 That means this round goes to Home Depot!